WZNF: Live 95/Power 95-3

 On March 19, 1999, WLNF dropped the AC format for a Top 40 (CHR) sound as "Power 95-3".
-The station was meant to pay homage to the old Power 108 WZKX, and featured Crash Davis in mornings and market vet Patty Steele as Program Director and midday host.
-Later the station added the syndicated Bob and Sheri Show for morning drive time.
+The station was meant to pay homage to the old "Power 108" WZKX, and featured Crash Davis in mornings and market vet Patty Steele as Program Director and midday host.
+Later, the station added the syndicated Bob and Sheri Show for morning drive time.

 Z95.3

-With heated competition against WXYK (105.9 The Monkey), Power 95-3 had trouble catching on with Gulf Coast listeners.
-On March 15, 2002, the station changed formats to Classic Rock as Z95.3.
+With heated competition against WXYK (107.1 The Monkey), Power 95-3 had trouble catching on with Gulf Coast listeners.
+On March 15, 2002, the station changed formats to classic rock as Z95.3.
 The call sign switched to WZNF.

 The station immediately saw success with the format and was consistently #1 in morning ratings with the syndicated Walton & Johnson program.
 Other personalities on the station included Patty Steele in middays, Scott Bond doing afternoons and market vet Dr. Bob McCall on nights.
 The station saw a ratings decline after Walton & Johnson were replaced with John Boy and Billy, syndicated from Charlotte, North Carolina.

 95-3 Gorilla

-On April 1, 2014, after struggling in the ratings for a few years, Z95.3 changed formats back to CHR/Top 40 as 95-3 Gorilla, once again going up against WXYK 105.9 The Monkey.
+On April 1, 2014, after struggling in the ratings for a few years, Z95.3 changed formats back to CHR/Top 40 as 95-3 Gorilla, once again going up against WXYK 105.9 (then 107.1) The Monkey.

 95.3 Gorilla launched with 10,000 songs commercial-free.
 The staff included Bo "Wildman" Walker in mornings, Kendall Taylor afternoons and Dakota Mendenhall at night.

+As of December 2024, WZNF downgraded its signal from 100,000 watts directional to 40,000 watts nondirectional.